dangjustintime/music-playlist-app/README.md

 ![](assets/markdown-img-paste-20180723125633838.png)

 ### Sometimes you wonder what songs most people were listening to on a certain day back in time, whether the day was yesterday or on June 21, 1968.
-It's likely that this music was created in response to events in the world or even helped shaped cultures like "Folsom Prison Blues" by Johnny Cash.  [hitFinder](https://mighty-island-52745.herokuapp.com/) is an app you can use to travel in musical time.
+It's likely that this music was created in response to events in the world or even helped shape cultures like "Folsom Prison Blues" by Johnny Cash.  [hitFinder](https://mighty-island-52745.herokuapp.com/) is an app you can use to travel in musical time.
 You can save songs from different pinpoints in time to create your own musical universe.

 ### Design:
 In the interface of hitFinder an unregistered user can do a search for a list of hit songs by month, day and year, but they must be a registered and logged-in user to be able to create, edit, delete and save their personal playlists.
 Registed users can delete individual songs in their playlist or the whole playlist itself.